solana-foundation/developer-content/content/courses/solana-pay/solana-pay.md

 }
 ```

-#### 10. Test the app
+#### 10. Test the application

-At this point your app should be working!
+At this point your application should be working!
 Go ahead and test it using your mobile
 wallet.
 Start by scanning the QR code for `Location 1`.
 Remember to make sure
 your frontend is running using the ngrok URL rather than `localhost`.